 In life, we tend to have our own way of saying things.
 How we deliver our messages reveals our voice.
 The same goes for our favorite fictional characters.
 They have their own way of expressing themselves.
 Perhaps they're forceful, always cutting others off.
 Or, maybe they're very proper, speaking in distinct tones.
-Perhaps they're laid back, using words like, "Yeah," or "Whatever."
+Perhaps they're laid back, using words like, "yeah," or "whatever."

 It's up to the author to develop character voice for their creations.
-It will be one of the key elements to a character's personality.
-The elements of a character’s voice is established, it's important to remain consistent.
+It will be one of the key elements of a character's personality.
+The elements of a character’s voice include:

+John Steinbeck carefully considered character voice when he wrote Of Mice and Men.
+With a fast talker and a nervous speaker, Steinbeck created two characters with stark differences.
 First, we have Lennie Small.
 Despite his last name, he's actually a large man with a mental handicap.
 To play off Lennie, Stein created George Milton, his best friend, who's very small and quick-witted.
 George is also Lennie's caretaker.
-Sometimes, it seems like he's being harsh toward Lennie.
+Sometimes, it seems like he's harsh toward Lennie.
 But, in reality, he loves him deeply and enjoys having someone to care for.

 "God a'mighty, if I was alone I could live so easy.
 I could go get a job an' work, an' no trouble.
 No mess at all, and when the end of the month come I could take my fifty bucks and go into town and get whatever I want… An' whatta I got?
 I got you!
 You can't keep a job and you lose me ever' job I get.
-Jus' keep me shovin' all over the country all the time.
+Jus' keep me shovin' all over the country all the time."